ubvu/DMPonline-dev/README.md

 The API confog files have each a specific separate branch with changes made to add a logging option to catch connection errors to DMP Online servers.

 The two DMP_stats_v1.1 and DMP_stats_v1.2 scripts should be used together and run in that order.
 The files parse json files originally downloaded from DMP Online using the Dayjob script.
 Both files together generate a single csv file that should present an overview of research involving sensitive data.
 The original file (1.1) uses to specific VU DMP templates as a basis for processing downloaded Json files.
 In 2023 both main VU DMP templates were adjusted to more easily add a faculty name/abbrevation as the new templates contain options (questions) that avoid messy manually added information.
 Both scripts use both API scripts to make sure they have the latest available online versions of the information in the Data Management Plans.

+The script DMPs_updates can be used to keep track of changes in Data Management Plans over time using Json files that have been downloaded with the Dayjob script.